FrancisBanville/ms_interpreting_probabilities/README.md

 are included:

 $$P(L_{i \rightarrow j} | X_{i,k}, X_{j,k}, N_{i,k}, N_{j,k}, T_{i,k}, T_{j,k},
-E_k, A, t, f(L))$$ {#eq:local}
+E_k, A, t, f(L), M_{i \rightarrow j})$$ {#eq:local}

 The representation of the local context in which probabilities are estimated and the variables that should be taken into consideration depend on the study system, the objectives of the study, and the resources available to the researchers.
 In other words, these variables do not systematically need to be accounted for.
+For example, @Gravel2019BriElt analyzed local European trophic networks of willow-galling sawflies and their natural enemies, depicting binary interactions, all referenced in space and time, to infer probabilities of local interactions between co-occurring species.
+This was achieved by including temperature and precipitation as conditional variables in their models.
+In Box 2, we show the extent of variation among these local host-parasite networks.
+We do so by measuring their dissimilarity with the regional network (metaweb aggregating all local interactions), both in terms of species composition and interactions.
+We build local probabilistic networks following @eq:local_meta, showing that insufficient local variation (high probability of local interaction among potentially interacting species) results in an overestimation in both the number of interactions and connectance (i.e., the proportion of all of the non-forbidden links that are realized).

-For example, in @Gravel2019BriElt, for the purpose of model comparison, some models incorporated environmental variables as conditions of interaction probabilities, while others did not.
-When accounted for, these variables should be clearly described in the documentation of the data [@Brimacombe2023ShoReu], preferentially in mathematical terms to avoid any confusion in their interpretation and to limit manipulation errors during their re-use.
+When accounted for, conditional variables should be clearly described in the documentation of the data [@Brimacombe2023ShoReu], preferentially in mathematical terms to avoid any confusion in their interpretation and to limit manipulation errors during their re-use.
 For instance, ecologists should be explicit about their consideration of co-occurrence in their estimation of local interaction probabilities.
-Indeed, it is important to specify if probability values are conditional ($P(L_{i
-\rightarrow j} | X_{i,j,k} = 1)$) or not ($P(L_{i \rightarrow j})$) on
-co-occurrence, as this can change the interpretation of the data.
+Indeed, it is important to specify if probability values are conditional ($P(L_{i \rightarrow j} | X_{i,j,k} = 1)$) or not ($P(L_{i \rightarrow j})$) on co-occurrence, as this can change the interpretation of the data.
 In @Tbl:prob, we present examples of studies that used these different formulations of probabilistic interactions and conditional variables.
-We have included the probability of empirically observing an interaction that is realized locally
+We have included the probability of empirically observing an interaction that is realized locally $P(O_{i \rightarrow j} \vert L_{i
-$P(O_{i \rightarrow j} \vert L_{i \rightarrow j})$ to underscore the distinction between local observations and actual realizations of interactions, even though the focus of this manuscript is not on the observation of interactions.
+\rightarrow j})$ to underscore the distinction between local observations and actual realizations of interactions, even though the focus of this manuscript is not on the observation of interactions.

 | Expression | Type | Outcome | Variability sources | Reference |
 | :------ | :-- | :---------- | :------ | -------: |